|UNC Fencing Coach Ron Miller

-The University of North Carolina, an institution rich in both academic and athletic tradition, experienced many changes during the last forty plus years.
+The University of North Carolina, an institution rich in both academic and athletic tradition, experienced many changes during the last fifty plus years.
 Chancellors, faculty members and coaches have come and gone.
 Old buildings have been razed and new buildings erected.
 Yet there is one athletic program on